khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ---
 name: Radio button
+summary: A radio button typically represents a single option in a group of related choices.
 description: A radio button typically represents a single option in a group of related choices.
 componentLabel: form-radio-button
 components: